Course Overview

 By the end of the training course, the participants should be able to:

-- Understand the G x E interactions and design sparse testing in dissecting G x E interactions and
+- Understand the G x E interactions and design sparse testing design in dissecting G x E interactions and

-Target Learners
+Target Audience

 Key Modules: